-A typical cartridge costing $20 will yield 100 pages (basically), this is based on the assumption that everything would go well, as some cartridges will break half way through and sometimes, you would sometimes need to print more per week.
+A typical cartridge costing $20 will yield 100 pages (basically), this is based on the assumption that everything would go well, as some cartridges will break half way through, and sometimes you would need to print more per week.

-Assuming that you print 7 pages a week, which is on the conservative side of the estimation and the cartridge lasting 100 pages, that you give you 14 weeks of printing at $20 ($20 for that 14 weeks).
+Assuming that you print 7 pages a week, which is on the conservative side of the estimation, and the cartridge lasting 100 pages, that would give you 14 weeks of printing for $20.

-So in a year use of the printer, you would have spent $60 in ink, provided that you do not surpass 7 pages a week, now that’s in a perfect situation, sometimes you would need an extra cartridge or two.
+Using the printer for 1 year, you would have spent $60 worth of ink, provided that you do not surpass 7 pages a week.
+Now that’s in an optimal scenario, but sometimes you would need an extra cartridge or two.

-Assuming, you’d need 4 cartridges a year, you would have spent $80 on ink, now you’ve broke even on ink cost relative to the cost of the printer.
+Assuming, you’d need 4 cartridges a year, you would have spent $80 on ink, now you’ve broken even on ink cost, relative to the cost of the printer.

-As said above, printers a sold cheaply compared to ink, by filling the printer with starter cartridges which are only filled half way will deter customers from getting a new one everyone 3 months or so.
+As said above, printers a sold cheaply compared to ink.
+By filling the printer with starter cartridges, which are only filled half way, it will deter customers from getting a new one everyone 3 months or so.

-Inks on the other side is pricier, after a year of printing, printing an average of 7 to 10 pages a week, (cartridge lasting 100 pages), the total amount of money spent , would be equivalent to the cost of the printer.
+Inks on the other side, are pricier.
+After a year of printing an average of 7 to 10 pages a week, (cartridge lasting 100 pages), the total amount of money spent would be equivalent to the cost of the printer.

 Thereafter, total money spent on ink would be more than the price of the printer.